mbalar/ds_tutorial/_posts/2016-10-17-data-exploration-python-for-data-science.md

 ![png](https://mbalar.github.io/img/output_40_0.png)

 The relationship is slightly stronger for developers (r = 0.13; re-run the first jointplot for the developer group to verify).
 Regardless of age, developers have been programming for a greater number of months.
-We can overlay these on top of each other to see the difference more clearly:
+We can overlay these plots to see the difference more clearly:

 ```python